- The Annual Cap

-The L-1 visa for intracompany transferees is available to those who have worked for a multinational company abroad for at least one year, full time, in the three years prior to admission to the United States, in a qualifying position, who are coming to work for a U.S. branch office or a U.S. company that is a parent, subsidiary, or affiliate entity under the same ownership and control as the company where the worker obtained the qualifying experience abroad.
-Both the qualifying experience with the entity abroad and the offered position in the United States must be in a position that is executive, managerial, or entails specialized knowledge.
+The L-1 visa for intracompany transferees is available to those who have worked for a multinational company abroad for at least one year, full time, within the three years prior to admission to the United States, in a qualifying position, who are coming to work for a U.S. branch office or a U.S. company that is a parent, subsidiary, or affiliate entity under the same ownership and control as the company where they worked abroad.
+Both the qualifying experience abroad and the offered job in the United States must be in a position that is executive, managerial, or entails specialized knowledge.

 The L-1A visa is for managers and executives.
 They must have at least a year or more of qualifying experience with the multinational organization abroad in a managerial or executive capacity, and must be coming to the U.S. to work in a managerial or executive capacity.

 A Manager manages the organization, or a department, subdivision or function of the organization; supervises and controls the work of other managerial, supervisory or professional employees; has hire & fire authority, as well as authority to set salary and approve leave and promotion, or, if no employees are directly supervised, functions at a senior level within the organizational hierarchy; exercises discretion over day-to-day operations.
 A first-line supervisor of non-professional employees is not considered a manager.
 A function manager must at least indirectly supervise others: it is axiomatic that a manager cannot personally perform the function he or she is supposed to manage.